About the Exploratory Advanced Research Program

 - 2005 to 2012 – The passage of Safe, Accountable, Flexible, Efficient Transportation Equity Act–A Legacy for Users (SAFETEA-LU) resurrected funding for FHWA's EAR Program, dedicating $14 million per year for exploratory advanced research.

-- 2013 to present – Moving Ahead for Progress in the 21st Century Act (MAP-21) continues commitment for FHWAs EAR Program.
+- 2013 to present –Moving Ahead for Progress in the 21st Century Act (MAP-21) and now the Fixing America’s Surface Transportation (FAST) Act continue commitment for the EAR Program.

 - "Structural Maintenance Committee (ADH30) Presentation" January 16, 2013